 Any object can serve as a frame of reference for an instance of E53 Place determination.
-The model foresees the notion of a "section" of an E19 Physical Object as a valid E53 Place determination.
+The model foresees the notion of a "section" of an instance of E19 Physical Object as a valid E53 Place determination.

 Examples:

 the extent of the UK in the year 2003